ramon-rocha/MonoDevelop.CobraBinding/README.md

 * Cobra 0.9.4

+If you are running the latest version of Cobra from subversion and you find that the installer from the 'master' branch doesn't work, try to use the 'cobra-svn' branch instead.
+If that still doesn't work, please submit a bug report.

 Additional Requirements for Windows 64-bit
 --------------------------------------------
 Just skip this whole section if you are not running 64-bit Windows.